aroberge/experimental/experimental/transformers/readme.md

 enables transformation of code of the form

     name ++  # optional comment
+    other++

 into

     name += 1  # optional comment
+    other+= 1

 Space(s) betwen `name` and `++` are ignored.

+This change is done as a simple string replacement, on a line by line basis.
-This can change not only code but content of triple quoted strings as well.
+Therefore, it can change not only code but content of triple quoted strings as well.
 A more robust solution could always be implemented using the tokenize module.

 ## nobreak_keyword.py

     from __experimental__ import nobreak_keyword